 2. They are ex-pen-sive.
 At least, I find them expensive, clocking in at around $200-$240 for the least expensive floor variety, and around $170-$200 for the least expensive table top variety.
 Unlike Ott lights, which often go on sale at local craft stores for extreme percentages off, the Blue Max lights don’t often go on sale, and when they do, it’s just a “little” sale.
 But a “little” sale is better than no sale at all – and often, you can find free shipping deals.
 I afforded mine by budgeting so much per week, until I had saved enough to buy them.
 It was one of the best investments I’ve ever made.

 Where to Find BlueMax Lamps

 If you’re interested in BlueMax lamps, in the US you can find them online.
 You’ll find the floor lamp and the desk lamp listed here on my Needle ‘n Thread Recommendations page here on Amazon, which is an affiliate link.

 But whether you use these lights or another good craft light, don’t skimp on lighting.
 You can skimp on all kinds of other tools when you’re doing needlework, but your eyes are just too important to mess around with.
 Use good lighting when you stitch!

 So, how about you?
 Do you have a special light you stitch by?
 What do you like best about it?
 Have you tried a variety of lights?
 Any other suggestions for folks out their looking for a good stitching light?
 Feel free to have your say below!

-Needle ‘n Thread gets a small kickback when you make a purchase through an affiliate link in my articles, at no extra cost to you.
+This article contains affiliate links.
+Needle ‘n Thread gets a small commission when you make a purchase through an affiliate link in my articles, at no extra cost to you.
 Every little bit counts, and it’s a great way to help keep Needle ‘n Thread going!
 Thanks!